 Everyone has pre-interview rituals.
 Whether it’s wearing a lucky pair of underwear, picturing yourself confidently answering questions or even waking up early to workout and combat pre-interview jitters we all have routines we fall back on to get our mind right and increase our chance of success.

-While this strategy can help with superstitions and nervous energy the day of an interview, there are other rituals we can incorporate into our day to day to keep our mindset interview ready any day of the week.
+While this strategy can help with superstitions and the inevitable nervous energy on the day of an interview, there are other rituals we can incorporate day-to-day to keep our mindset interview, ready any day of the week.
 We recommend optimizing your morning routine for success.
 Having a good hearty breakfast along with ActivatedYou Morning Complete can help to restore the body to its natural state of vibrant health, putting you in the perfect mindset ready for the big moment

 To help you get started, we outlined some suggestions of habits to adopt and affirmations to try as you create your ideal morning.

 There are many benefits to practicing mindfulness for career development and optimal interview performance.
 The act of being mindfully aware in the first ten minutes of your morning allows you to start the day focused and centered.
 More importantly, it helps your body more easily (and quickly) transition from a state of sleep to being fully awake.
 While we’re not saying mindfulness should replace your morning cup of coffee, it can help open your mind and prepare you for the day.